SalimSalimi/VueJsCourse/README.md

 ``` <input type="text" v-model="var"> ``` this is equivalent to: ``` <input type="texte" :value="var" @input="var = $event.target.value"> ```

+#### Submitting a form
+When only one button is present in a form, it's automatically considered as "Submit" button.
+To handle submit, we simply add `@click` event on the button and by default it's submitted to the server.
+To prevent that, we add `prevent` option to the event: `@click.prevent="methodName"`.

 # Moving to real development workflow with Webpack and VueCLI

 In real development, at least for medium and big sized projects, serving file staticly is not a good idea.
 We have to use some kind of server for our app.